Dream-Bean/FinalGame/README.md

 Commit #13: Made two basic levels that will be edited.
 Add turrets to level 2, and
             am touching up their functionality.
 Have to fix the reset feature on them.

+Commit #14: Core game is now complete.
+Just need to touch up speeds/variables/sizes,
+            and edit levels and make new ones.
+Also polish ofc.